Skip to main content

 "I think Adam Randall is one of the more unique players in this draft," Swinney stated following the Ravens' pick.
 "I told a couple of GMs before the draft that I think he's a steal.
 He's like getting three players with one pick because I think he's just scraping the surface of what he can do as a pro football player."

-DeCosta also said Randall has "one of the best makeups in this draft" off the field.
+The Ravens also loved Randall's character.
+Swinney told Bisciotti that Randall was the highest character player he ever had in the program.
 He suffered a torn ACL during spring practice his first year at Clemson but returned to the field less than six months later.
 Randall also played through broken bones in his hands in 2022 and 2023.

 Now, Randall will join a backfield with Derrick Henry, veteran Justice Hill, and Rasheen Ali, and he can't wait to play with Lamar Jackson.